 Bryan, TX 77802

-It is highly recommended that agencies have a representative attend the EFSP Local Board meeting on Friday, June 1, 2018 at 2:00 pm in the community room of The Bank & Trust (TB&T) of Bryan/College Station.
-2900 S. Texas Avenue, Bryan, TX 77802
+It is highly recommended that agencies have a representative attend the EFSP Local Board meeting on Wednesday, August 29, 2018 at 2:00 p.m. at the office of the United Way of the Brazos Valley.

 Each agency will be given 5 minutes to present their application to the Board.
 Agencies not represented will have their application read to the EFSP Local Board.
 Supplemental information will not be presented if you do not attend the meeting.
 It is the responsibility of the agency applying for funds to ensure their interests are adequately represented at the Local Board meeting.